 Some mares that drip or run milk for more than 24 hours prior to foaling may not give their foal enough colostrum so the foal may need blood plasma to boost their immunity.

 The vet can test the foal’s blood to determine if it has received enough antibodies, so if you have an orphan whose intake of colostrum is limited or none at all, it would be wise to have this test done.

 Regardless of whether the mare dies or rejects the foal, it is vital to try and milk as much colostrum from her as soon as possible.

-A large 30 or 50ml syringe with the nozzle cut off and the plunger inserted into that end, will make an effective device to ‘suck’ milk from the mare.
-Make sure the udder has been cleaned with mild soap and water beforehand, and is moist to give a good seal.
+A large 30 or 50ml syringe with the nozzle cut off and the plunger inserted into that end will make an effective device to ‘suck’ milk from the mare.
+Make sure the udder has been cleaned with mild soap and water beforehand and is moist to give a good seal.

-Always use a clean, sterile container to hold the milk which can then be offered to the foal in a human baby bottle or carefully dripped into their mouth via syringe.
+Always use a clean, sterile container to hold the milk which can then be offered to the foal in a human baby bottle or carefully dripped into their mouth via a syringe.

 The foal’s head must be elevated to simulate the suckling position under the mare so the milk goes down the throat rather than the windpipe.
 Forcing the foal to take colostrum or milk can result in it entering the lungs and causing pneumonia.